o3de/o3de.org/content/docs/userguide/android-build-deploy.md

+description: ' Compile assets and build your Android project with &ALYlong;. '
+slug: android-build-deploy
+title: Build and deploy your project for Android
+---
 # Build and deploy your project for Android<a name="android-build-deploy"></a>

  Once you've [set up your environment]() and [configured your project](), it's time to build your Amazon Lumberyard project for Android and get it running on a device\.
 In this section, you'll set up an attached device to use the [Shader Compiler](), build your project with `lmbr_waf` or Android Studio, and deploy to a device\.
 You'll also learn how to configure the Lumberyard build system to activate or deactivate automatically deploying to a device whenever you build\.